Wills17/Rainfall-Prediction/README.md

 - `RFC_model_input.py`: Script for loading the trained Random Forest model and making predictions based on user input.
 - `LogisticRegression_Model.py`: Script for training a Logistic Regression model.
 - `LR_model_input.py`: Script for loading the trained Logistic Regression model and making predictions based on user input.
+- `XGBoostClassifier_Model.py`: Script for training an XGBoost Classifier model.
+- `XGB_model_input.py`: Script for loading the trained XGBoost model and making predictions based on user input.
 - `Rainfall_dataset.csv`: The original dataset containing weather-related features and the target variable.

 ## Setup Instructions